All Episodes

 Thanks, Steve.

-Caroline Wren, observations on this breakdown because it's gotten a lot of – and I think it shows you, particularly for the audience, how we talk about this stuff every day and the war and posse and we're deep into this.
+Because it's gotten a lot of, and I think it shows you, particularly for the audience, how we talk about this stuff every day and the war and policy and we're deep into this.

-But you have to realize that I think right now people are coming to the conclusion that Trump's just not a passing – And so the one in the Washington Post does something like this, it shows you that people are curious because they understand Trump and Trumpism is not going to go away.
+And so when the Washington Post does something like this, it shows you people are curious because they understand Trump and Trumpism is not going to go away.

-And they're trying to understand what that means in their perspective for the country, their own personal position, and whether.
+And they're trying to understand what that means in their perspective for the country, their own personal position, whether in power and or monetarily, et cetera.

 So what are your thoughts on this?

-Well, I couldn't read the article because I would rather die than pay money to the Washington Post to read their opinions on frankly anything.
+Well, I couldn't read the article because I would rather die than pay money to the Washington Post to read their opinions on, frankly, anything.

 So I can use it if I find a copy for, you know, to help with fire or things like that.